Charles Logan (24): 24: Season 5

 Logan and Graem agree that the president must commit suicide, reasoning that his trial would do irreparable damage to the country.
 After apologizing to Martha, Logan prepares to shoot himself.
 Before he can, Logan receives a call from Miles Papazian, telling him that he will prevent the U.S. Attorney General from hearing the tape.
 Once he learns that Papazian has erased the tape, he cancels Bauer's arrest warrant.
 Logan meets with Aaron Pierce, whom he had taken prisoner before he could meet with Martha several hours earlier.
-Pierce refuses any deal with Logan, and Logan orders Adams to kill Pierce, although Pierce subsequently escaped with help from Martha and Mike Novick.
+Pierce refuses any deal with Logan, and Logan orders a Secret Service agent to kill Pierce, although Pierce subsequently escaped with help from Martha and Mike Novick.

 At 5:59:03 a.m., Martha stalls the president by sleeping with him, allowing Bauer to sneak aboard Marine One.
 Once he is aboard, the president is kidnapped and interrogated by Bauer.
 Jack is unable to extract a confession from Logan, and is arrested by authorities.
 However, unbeknownst to Logan, Jack secretly placed a microtransmitter which later records him confessing his deeds to Martha.
 Logan is consequently arrested by U.S. Marshals during his eulogy of David Palmer, and is led away while Martha and Novick look on.

 Karen Hayes speculates that Logan may be granted clemency for his actions in exchange for his immediate resignation in order to protect the country from the embarrassment of a trial.
 Hal Gardner was then expected to be sworn in as the new president.
 It was revealed during Day 6 that Logan resigned from office after pleading guilty to obstructing justice, and was placed under house arrest.
 His role in Palmer's assassination and the events of Day 5 were not publicized.